IrosTheBeggar/mStream/docs/web_player.md

 The mStream Web Player is the engine behind the webapp.
 It comes with these features

 * HTML5 streaming
-* AuraraJS fallback for FLAC files.
-Works well on older browsers
 * Song caching for gapless playback.
 The player will automatically start caching the next song while the current song is playing
 * Designed to be used alongside VueJS